 What is Hindsight Bias?
 Understanding Its Impact on

 Hindsight bias, often called the “I-knew-it-all-along” phenomenon, is a cognitive bias that leads individuals to believe they accurately predicted an event’s outcome after it has already occurred.
 This psychological tendency can have profound implications for decision-making, especially in investing and financial markets.
-As we delve into the intricacies of hindsight bias, we’ll explore its origins, manifestations, and potential dangers to investors and decision-makers.
+In this article, we will explore the intricacies of hindsight bias, including its origins, manifestations, and potential dangers to investors and decision-makers.

 The Nature of Hindsight Bias